Pelagicore/facelift/README.md

 # Examples

-Multiple example applications are provided, which are normally built together with the package itself.
+Multiple example applications are provided, which can be built together with the package itself using the `-DFACELIFT_BUILD_EXAMPLES=ON` flag with CMake.

 Each example has a corresponding launch script which you can use to start the example.

 For example:
 ```
 $ ./examples/launch-addressbook.sh